Is Therapy On BetterHelp Effective? The Efficacy Of Online Therapy

 How does BetterHelp ensure it hires quality therapists?

-The BetterHelp Therapist Onboarding team ensures that every hired therapist is licensed and in good standing.
-Our mental health professionals come from a variety of backgrounds and training programs but have all participated in at least 1,000 hours of clinical practice across a minimum of three years.
+BetterHelp’s practices prioritize professionalism, licensure, and experience when it comes to working with therapists.
+The BetterHelp Therapist Onboarding team ensures that every hired provider meets specific therapist qualifications, checking that they are licensed, trained, and in good standing.
+Our mental health professionals come from a variety of backgrounds and training programs, but have all participated in at least 1,000 hours of clinical practice across a minimum of three years.

 What are the required qualifications for a BetterHelp therapist?